 Father's accomplishments: Joe "Jellybean" Bryant played eight seasons in the NBA before heading to Europe and playing seven seasons with teams in Italy.
 He scored 53 points in a game twice during the 1987-88 season with Pistoia.
 Bryant played into his 50s, suiting up for the American Basketball Association.

-How his son followed: Five-time NBA champion Kobe Bryant is third in career scoring with 33,643 points.
+How his son followed: Five-time NBA champion Kobe Bryant is third in career scoring, with 33,643 points.
 He played 20 seasons for the Lakers and was named an All-Star 18 times.
-Bryant was named the NBA's Most Valuable Player in 2008 and the Finals MVP in 2009 and 2010.
-He was the NBA scoring champion in 2006 and 2007 and was named to the All-NBA first team 11 times and the All-Defensive first team nine times.
+Bryant was named the NBA's Most Valuable Player in 2008 and the Finals MVP in 2009 and '10.
+He was the NBA scoring champion in 2006 and '07 and was named to the All-NBA first team 11 times and the All-Defensive first team nine times.
 Kobe has had both his No. 8 and his No. 24 retired by the Lakers.

 Archie Manning/Peyton Manning/Eli Manning

 Father's accomplishments: Archie Manning was a quarterback in the NFL for 13 seasons, mostly with the New Orleans Saints.
-Despite never leading a team to a winning record, Manning made the Pro Bowl in 1978 and 1979.
-He threw for 125 touchdowns and rushed for 18 more during his career.
-Manning has been inducted into the Saints' Ring of Honor and Saints' Hall of Fame.
+Despite never leading a team to a winning record, Manning made the Pro Bowl in 1978 and '79.
+He threw for 125 touchdowns and rushed for 18 during his career.
+He has been inducted into the Saints' Ring of Honor and the Saints' Hall of Fame.

 Howie Long/Chris Long/Kyle Long